 2. Use Skincare Products Strategically

-If you want to clear blackheads we recommend using gentle, non-comedogenic products.
+If you want to clear blackheads, we recommend using gentle, non-comedogenic products.
 These products use naturally grown or developed ingredients, so they don’t include any harsh chemicals that can damage your complexion.
+The GoodGlow team has put together a list of “blackhead-safe” facial cleansers that anyone looking to clear their blackheads should seriously consider.
+The list contains over 10 options, so there is a good fit for every budget and skin type.

 3. Minimize stress

-Many people are surprised to learn that stress is a huge contributor to acne.
+Many people are surprised to learn that stress greatly contributes to acne.
 Stress can alter the hormones, trigger insulin spikes, and prevent healthy gut bacteria from developing.
 This is especially common in teenagers who suffer from hormonal acne.

 4. Watch out for external factors

-One of the most common ways blackheads develop from external factors coming into contact with your skin.
+One of the most common ways blackheads develop from external factors in contact with your skin.
 This includes your hands, sheets, pillowcases, soaps, and clothing.

-While waxing may be used to pull out blackheads, this treatment can be destructive to your skin in the long run.
-Also, regardless of the type of waxing method, it can be dangerous, particularly if you have diabetes or circulatory problems.
+While waxing may be used to pull out blackheads, this treatment can destroy your skin in the long run, especially in the face.
+If you find clogged pores in less sensitive areas like the stomach the risk would decrease significantly.
+Regardless of the type of waxing method, it can be dangerous, particularly if you have diabetes or circulatory problems.
 So why take the risk with your skin and your overall health?

-If you are unable to clear your blackheads naturally you should speak with your dermatologist about medications like Accutane.
-However, before you do this there are several natural remedies you should try that come with far less side effects.
-Instead, go for beneficial skincare products and skin-loving food that can help get you beautiful and blackhead-free skin an effective and safe way.
+If you cannot clear your blackheads, naturally, you should speak with your dermatologist about medications like Accutane.
+However, before you do this, there are several natural remedies you should try that come with far fewer side effects.
+Instead, go for beneficial skincare products and skin-loving food that can help get you beautiful and blackhead-free skin effectively and safely.
 Check out our ebook to discover how your diet can naturally clear your skin.